Your cart is currently empty.

 Correct foam density choice is critical for the end user.
 Thin, lightly glassed shapes made from thick, light density foam blanks will have nowhere near the durability required for day to day use over a reasonable period.
 Good judgement is required by the manufacturer to choose the foam density that will satisfy the end user.

 Dent free shortboards can be made using Red foam and a standard glass job.
-Blue foam (lighter than Red) is preferred by most performance surfers while Green foam (Lighter than Blue plus 25% additional charge) is the favourite of team riders.
+Blue foam (lighter than Red) is preferred by most performance surfers while Green foam (Lighter than Blue) is the favourite of team riders.
 Needless to say the Blue and Green foams have less compression strength than the Red.

 Red foam (4% lighter than Orange) paddles and surfs better than Orange, but is not suitable for deep cut concaves or overly shaped up tails.